I had asked God a few months ago, “Why did you choose a donkey to ride on? What was it’s significance?” And there I read:

 “Ride forth upon me as Thou didst ride into Jerusalem mounted upon the humble little beast, a colt, the foal of an ass, and let me hear the children cry to Thee, ‘Hosanna in the highest.’ -A W Tozer

-And I began praying to Jesus as a donkey…
+And I began praying to Jesus from the perspective of a donkey…

 It was the greatest day of my life when Your meekness met mine.
 See I had heard the stories past down through the generations of my Great/Great/…..
 Grandma who told us of a time where she was beaten from a man named Balaam who rode on her. (see Numbers 22) She saw the Angel of the Lord stand before them and resisted each time but was met with a strike and beating.
 She thrust herself back at the sight of the Angel and crushed Balaam’s foot against the wall; so he struck her again.
 After the third time, she laid down in submission to her true King but her owner was blind and struck her this time with his false pretentious staff.
 Then her response became loud enough for Balaam to hear as You opened her mouth to speak and his eyes were opened.